Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Step-1: Compactification in Pathwise Formulation

-This section presents the pathwise compactification approach.
-To address challenges posed by the common noise, we leverage the probabilistic characteristics of the Poisson random measure and introduce a novel pathwise problem formulation as an auxiliary problem and then establish its equivalence to the original problem in the presence of Poissonian common noise.
+This section presents the first step of the proof for \thmref{existence}, for which we leverage the probabilistic characteristics of the Poisson random measure and introduce a novel pathwise formulation as if there is no common noise.
+We then establish the existence of optimal solutions in the pathwise formulation.